cilium/cilium/Documentation/concepts.rst

 As the IP addresses used for the **cluster prefix** are typically allocated from RFC1918 private address blocks and are not publicly routable.
 Cilium will automatically masquerade the source IP address of all traffic that is leaving the cluster.
-This behaviour can be disabled by running ``cililum-agent`` with the option ``--masquerade=false``.
+This behaviour can be disabled by running ``cilium-agent`` with the option ``--masquerade=false``.

 Public Endpoint Exposure